meltyness/ratchet/README.md

 ## Introduction
 This is a TACACS+ server.

-It implements PAP and ASCII.
+It implements PAP, ASCII Authentication, and a basic policy evaluation that seems to support Command Authorization.

 It's written in a memory-safe language, and has very few dependencies.